thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 taken to prevent offsets in the delay from occurring due to building vibration, inadvertent load on the apparatus by the experimenter, or vibrations of the transducer from water flow from the tank heater.
-Distortion of the signal at the pulse edges (|substitution_pulse|) makes determination of the phase velocity challenging for frequencies of 30 MHz or higher.
-Successful attenuation measurement relies on alignment and sufficient signal amplitude.
+Distortion of the signal at the pulse edges, as shown in |substitution_pulse|, makes determination of the phase velocity challenging for frequencies of 30 MHz or higher.
+Successful attenuation measurement relies on proper alignment and sufficient signal amplitude.
 The transducers must be placed close together to prevent excessive signal loss in the water path.
-This requires more precise alignment of the transducers.
+This requires precise alignment of the transducers.
 The TM specimen used for substitution needs to have a small width to prevent signal loss, but this also makes precise width measurement more important.
 High excitation voltages are required to obtain adequate signal at high frequencies, but these same high